 Living on a Boat

-As I search the web to ensure my take on the subject is unique, I see lots of exaggerated comments that are headline-grabbing hooks to get you to click and read.
-For sure, I would like you to read my article, but I will not say anything that I had not experienced myself.
+As I search the web to ensure my take on the subject is unique, I see many exaggerated comments that are headline-grabbing hooks to get you to click and read.
+I would like you to read my article, but I will not say anything I have not experienced.

 I have another post called Liveaboard a Boat that you might also find interesting.